Maggie's Herb Farm

 OTHER WORKSHOPS at Maggie's Herb Farm

-Learn growing care tips and medicinal uses of common cooking herbs; then choose your own culinary plants to create a portable lightweight garden that can easily be moved from patio to inside for an evening table centerpiece or fragrant kitchen accent.
-Bring garden gloves and a smile.
-2 pm – 4 pm, $30 pp (includes materials and herbal care book included).
+Learn the growing care tips and medicinal uses of common cooking herbs, then choose your own culinary plants to create a portable lightweight bowl that can easily be moved from outside patio to inside for a table centerpiece or fragrant kitchen accent.
+Hands-on participation.
+Bring garden gloves and a smile. $30 per person (all materials and herbal care book included).
 Instructor: Dora Baker, Owner of Maggie’s Herbs.